Enter your ZIP Code

-SR-50 insurance is going to be one of the most important forms to carry with you, when living and driving in Indiana.
+SR-50 insurance is going to be one of the most important forms to carry with you when living and driving in Indiana.
 Why is that?
 Because it’s the form of proof that you have current auto insurance on the car you’re driving.
-This is type of insurance is specific to Indiana, and will show the beginning and ending date of your current auto insurance policy.
-It will be the document you’ll show if you are ever pulled over by a traffic official, and you don’t have an SR-50 form, or Affidavit of Current Insurance (the other title used to describe this form), you may have your driving privileges suspended immediately.
+This is a type of insurance that is specific to Indiana and will show the beginning and ending date of your current auto insurance policy.
+It will be the document you’ll show if you are ever pulled over by a traffic official, and you don’t have an SR-50 form or Affidavit of Current Insurance (the other title used to describe this form), you may have your driving privileges suspended immediately.
 It’s not worth taking a chance with, because the penalties can be severe.

 Like most states, Indiana requires that you maintain auto insurance coverage for the length of owning, or driving, a vehicle.
 You can decide the level of coverage you wish to maintain, but it’s recommended that you have enough coverage to pay for any accident you might cause.